Texas company removes murder suspect's GPS monitor due to unpaid fees without telling authorities: officials

 MAN'S 'HOW TO' VIDEO FOR REMOVING ANKLE MONITOR LEADS TO FELONY CHARGE, AUTHORITIES SAY

-But Walker, according to KHOU, "failed to pay the company his monthly monitoring fee," and therefore the company removed the device -- leaving authorities unable to track the murder suspect.
+But Walker, according to KHOU, "failed to pay the company his monthly monitoring fee" that was reportedly a condition of his bond, and therefore the company removed the device — leaving authorities unable to track the murder suspect.

 Harris County District Attorney Kim Ogg said the company sent "a representative to physically remove his ankle monitor" on Sept.
 19, and Walker wasn't re-arrested until Oct.
 2, according to jail records, which meant he was not monitored for a nearly two-week period.